astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 - Provide a corresponding `protected virtual OnXxx(...)` method for instance members.
 - Use null-conditional invocation, for example `SomeEvent?.Invoke(...)`.
 - Preserve existing delegate and `EventArgs` patterns.
+- Remove the `sealed` modifier from a class if a new `protected virtual` event invoker must be added.

 For static classes, follow the existing event-raising pattern used by the surrounding code.

+## Collections, iteration, and LINQ

+Avoid materializing collections unless it is necessary for correctness, performance, or thread safety.

+Do not iterate an `IEnumerable<T>` more than once needlessly.

+When a thread-safe snapshot is required, materialize with `ToArray()` and iterate the snapshot, unless the source is already a known concurrent or synchronized collection.

+Avoid LINQ extension methods in hot, multithreaded, or parallel-processing paths when an explicit loop provides safer control.
+LINQ is acceptable in ordinary non-thread-sensitive code when it improves clarity and matches the surrounding implementation.

+Preserve `AdvisableDictionary` or other synchronized collection usage where already present.

 ## Package and dependency management